Sing with Ex Cathedra: Cherubini Requiem in C Minor

 Tickets: £25

 Your ticket includes music and sound files provided in advance (please provide your current email address when booking your tickets so that we are able to contact you), and coffee and cake on the day.
+We will be in touch with these files as soon as they are available after your booking.
+If there is anything else you need to know ahead of time, please contact Melissa Brown.

 Please bring your own lunch.

-Registration and seating will begin at 09.30.
+Registration and seating will begin at 09.30 ready for a prompt start at 10am.

 Getting there